DawievLill/DawievLill/README.md

 - 📫 How to reach me: dvanlill@sun.ac.za
 - ⚡ Fun fact: You pronounce my name Dah-Vee

-Here are some of the things I am learning
+Here are some of the things I am currently learning more about

 - `Julia` programming
-- Bayesian deep learning
+- Scientific machine learning
 - Continous time heterogenous agent modelling
 - Analysis (real, functional) and some probability theory